Back to blog

 To choose well:

-- map your real sales process before starting a trial or custom quote
+1. Map the real sales process before starting a trial or requesting a custom quote.

-- calculate one-year and three-year cost, not only month one cost
+3. Calculate one-year and three-year cost, not only month-one cost.

-- decide whether quotation, billing, or service handover must sit in the same system
+4. Decide whether quotation, billing or service handover must sit in the same system.

 This removes a lot of guesswork.
 Many businesses do fine on Zoho for a while.
 Others should skip the detour and build something tailored from the start.